Thomsch/untangling-tools-benchmark/README.md

 - SmartCommit doesn't support SVN projects.
 For now, all commits in a SVN project are ignored by manually removing lines containing `Chart` in `out/commits.csv`.
+- If the minimized Defects4J patch contains lines that are not in the original bug-fixing diff, these lines won't be counted as part of the bug-fix with respect to the original bug-fixing diff because they don't exist in that file.

 ## Ground truth